-Every parent does their best at mealtime, but all too often, children come with signs of poor digestion.
+Every parent does their best at mealtime, but all too often, children wind up with poor digestion.
 Sometimes, healthy digestion just doesn’t come naturally.
 The most common signs are constipation, tummy aches, and emotional changes like crying or tantrums.
-Luckily, we have some healthy suggestions to support the digestive tract, so our kids don’t have to feel these bothersome tummy issues.
+Luckily, we have some healthy suggestions, so our kids don’t have to feel these bothersome tummy issues.

 How is Constipation Shown: